Two Senate Republicans are "no" votes on state budget - Wisconsin Radio Network

 “I simply can’t deceive the taxpayers by voting for a budget that creates a significant structural deficit, generates the largest property tax hikes in a decade, contains unsustainable levels of excessive spending and authorizes an extremely offensive new vehicle miles-driven tax on motorists starting in 2023.
 This is not a conservative budget by any reasonable analysis.
 I will vote No,” Nass said in a statement on Wednesday.

-Both chambers of the legislarure are expected to vote next week on the Republican budget, which Republicans leaders say is more conservative than what Governor Tony Evers proposed.
+Both chambers of the legislature are expected to vote next week on the Republican budget, which Republicans leaders say is more conservative than what Governor Tony Evers proposed.